mattytrog/FUSEE_SUITE/README.md

 ## Operation

 #### Flash part 1
+For "stock" microcontrollers (ie Adafruit), just drag and drop your Part 1 onto your chips UF2 drive.
+Thats it.

 If flashing a NEW SAMD21 chip, you will need to do this with your favourite flasher, or alternatively use my Raspberry Pi / OpenOCD image that is configured, ready to go.
 Connect power, GND, SWCLK and SWDIO and flash a BIN file.
 I recommend using TRINKET version, but any will do.
 Remember if using the FEATHER version, your chip will require an external oscillator.
 Whatever you choose, your virgin chip will be using those pins as in a full board.
 So you would wire your straps as that chip.